Aarne Juutilainen: Later years and death

 Major Ahti Vuorensola, a brother-in-arms during the battle of Kollaa, helped Juutilainen as much as he could.
 Juutilainen died alone in a nursing home in Helsinki on 28 October 1976, at the age of 72.
 He was buried at the Malmi Cemetery.

+In popular culture

+Juutilainen appears in the 2024 novel Les Guerriers de l'hiver by Olivier Norek, which is set during the Winter War.
+According to Norek, his grandfather and Juutilainen served at the same time in the French Foreign Legion in Morocco in the 1930s.